zaidalmahmoud/Cyber-trend-forecasting/README.md

 # Cyber trend forecasting

-This is a Python implementation of the framework proposed in the paper: "Forecasting Cyber Threats and Pertinent Technologies".
+This is a Python implementation of the framework proposed in the paper: "Forecasting Cyber Threats and Pertinent Alleviation Technologies".

 This repository contains an end-to-end framework for forecasting the trend of cyber attacks and the pertinent technologies using graph neural network.
 This includes data preparation, model development, and future forecast.